|Stream 1 - Innovation Forum|

 This course will examine and discuss the origins and characteristics of social housing programs and the legacy effects these now create.
 It will review recent housing policy trends and the challenges, and opportunities these have added.
 Finally, it will discuss the new National Housing Strategy and how to take advantage of emerging opportunities.

 Instructor: Steve Pomeroy, Senior Research Fellow, Centre for Urban Research and Education, Carleton University and Principal, Focus Consulting Inc.

 Date: April 2, 2019

 At this town hall discussion, delegates will have a unique opportunity to pose questions and comments directly to the top leadership of the Canada Mortgage and Housing Corporation.
-This completely unscripted event will feature CMHC President & CEO Evan Siddall and CMHC Board Chair Derek Ballantyne responding to questions and comments from the floor.
+This completely unscripted event will feature CMHC President & CEO Evan Siddall and CMHC Board Director Janice Abbott responding to questions and comments from the floor.
 Don’t miss this opportunity to share your thoughts directly with key decision makers at CMHC!

 This 90-minute session takes place on Tuesday, April 2, 2019 at 3:30 pm (PST) and will be open to all Pre-Congress and Congress delegates.